underscoreio/underscoreio/src/html/_posts/2015-02-20-compositional-music-composition.md

 Doodle and Compose are both designed in a classicly functional manner.
 The user builds a representation of the desired output using a set of primitive objects and combinators.
-The library then compiles/interprets the representation to produce the final result.
+The library then compiles or interprets the representation to produce the final result.
 This design, separating composition and interpretation, offers a number of advantages,